- What is Women's and Gender Studies?

-Mission of Saint Louis University's Women's Studies Program
+Mission of Saint Louis University's Women's and Gender Studies Program

-The mission of the Women's Studies Program at Saint Louis University is to provide an academic environment for faculty and students from departments across the University to explore feminist and gender scholarship.
+The mission of the Women's and Gender Studies Department at Saint Louis University is to provide an academic environment for faculty and students from departments across the University to explore feminist and gender scholarship.

-The Program offers an undergraduate major, an undergraduate minor and a graduate minor in the field of women and gender studies.
-The Program takes leadership in organizing university-wide scholarly discussions of research, pedagogy and course development with a focus on values, ethics and social justice.
-The Program's faculty contribute to the international body of research in women's studies.
+The Program offers an undergraduate major, an undergraduate minor, a Master of Arts, and a graduate minor in the field of women and gender studies.
+The Department takes leadership in organizing university-wide scholarly discussions of research, pedagogy and course development with a focus on values, ethics and social justice.
+The Department's faculty contribute to the international body of research in women's and gender studies.

 The Program offers a model for other disciplines, provides for self-criticism and helps promote the University's Mission of striving to transform societies in the spirit of social justice.